'Are You There God? It's Me Margaret' & 'Lizzie McGuire' Made Puberty Bearable

 Advertisement

 Watching Are You There God?
-It’s Me Margaret, in theaters Friday, I immediately flashbacked to that place.
+It’s Me Margaret (which is expected to be in theatres in Australia later this year), I immediately flash-backed to that place.
 Margaret (Abby Ryder Fortson) is learning and hoping for rapid changes in her body due to pressures from her equally eager friends and ignorant comments from school boys.
 If you need a hint as to what “changes” she’s willing herself to grow, just queue this memorable line that she and her friends echo: “I must, I must, I must increase my bust!”
 My teenage self would’ve shuddered at the thought that I’m about to admit to stuffing my bras with socks (and many of my friends did too).
 While Margaret goes through the motions of the preteen age by kissing boys and praying for her first period, I remember the years that these things happened to me.

 Entering into “womanhood” is a weird process.
 That stretch in young women’s lives that is often mulled over to avoid the discomfort of the conversation is the time that we should be talking about the most (shoutout to my mom for teaching me the importance of deodorant!).
 Are You There God?
 It's Me Margaret and Lizzie McGuire do just that, addressing the uncomfortable with some well-timed comedy to make way for open discussions.
 The film, adapted from Judy Blume’s original 1970 book of the same title, highlights what most young girls wish for: to be adults with big girl responsibilities, womanly bodies, and the freedom to make their own decisions.
 And despite Lizzie McGuire’s “taboo” topics, at least for its time, the Disney Channel series addressed the relatability of the growing up process or, dare I say, puberty.